DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Benchmarking Attacks against Dataset Auditing

 \subsection{Experimental Settings}

-\partitle{Models and Datasets} In the main experiments, we adopt the widely-used CIFAR-10~\cite{krizhevsky2009learning} and ResNet-18~\cite{he2016deep}.
-The reason for using this model and dataset is that it is a simple scenario for dataset auditing, while a challenging one for attacks~\cite{du2025sok}.
-Experiments on other models and datasets such as Vision Transformer~\cite{mehta2021mobilevit} and ImageNet~\cite{deng2009imagenet} can be found in Appendix~\ref{apd:additional}.
+\partitle{Models and Datasets} In the main experiments, we adopt the widely-used CIFAR-10~\citep{krizhevsky2009learning} and ResNet-18~\citep{he2016deep}.
+The reason for using this simple model and dataset is that almost all the existing dataset copyright auditing methods perform the best in a simple dataset~\citep{du2025sok}.
+We also include experiments on other models and datasets such as Vision Transformer~\citep{mehta2021mobilevit} and ImageNet~\citep{deng2009imagenet} in Section~\ref{sec:evasion}.
 We further split the training data: 70\% is the public release dataset (protected), 15\% is the defender's unpublished audit auxiliary dataset, and 15\% is the adversary's unpublished attack auxiliary dataset.
 Both auxiliary sets are assumed to be trusted and clean (unwatermarked).
-We train the model from scratch on the victim dataset.
-The experiments in the fine-tuning scenario are in Appendix~\ref{apd:finetuning}.
+We train the model both from scratch on the victim dataset and by fine-tuning (Section~\ref{apd:finetuning}).

 \partitle{Attack Settings} In our experiments, we evaluate existing dataset auditing methods on all the attacks in \sys.
 Given the significant impact of data augmentation and regularization on model utility, we adopt them as default settings.
-Besides, we consider two variants for adversarial training attacks. `AdvTraining-FGSM' simply uses FGSM~\cite{goodfellow2014explaining} to generate the adversarial examples for training, and `AdvTraining-Hybrid' composes three different adversarial attacks~\cite{goodfellow2014explaining, madry2018towards, carlini2017towards}.
+Besides, we consider two variants for adversarial training attacks. `AdvTraining-FGSM' simply uses FGSM~\citep{goodfellow2014explaining} to generate the adversarial examples for training, and `AdvTraining-Hybrid' composes three different adversarial attacks~\citep{goodfellow2014explaining, madry2018towards, carlini2017towards}.
 We also test two different privacy budgets ($\varepsilon=32$ or $64$) in DP-SGD to simulate different levels of privacy protection.
 Detailed descriptions and settings can be found in Appendix~\ref{apd:detailevasion}.

 \partitle{Dataset Auditing Settings} In our experiments, we consider the ideal situation for dataset auditing.
 If a dataset auditing method needs to train auxiliary models, we assume that the data owner uses the same model architecture as the adversary.
 It ensures that we evaluate the worst scenario for the adversary.
 Detailed settings can be found in Appendix~\ref{apd:detailaudit}.